 This information will help you understand your university options if you have one of the following statuses:

-I have Calais leave, Stateless leave, Section 67 leave, or ILR: what are my options for higher education?
+I have LLR, DLR or UASC leave: what are my options for higher education (HE)?

 Here's more information